Sections of this article

 Examples include an advert for the “Colonial” by the Waltham Watch Company (an early American watchmaker), where they say how this watch is reliable and thin.
 Another ad from the Waltham Watch Company says how their watches “run with lasting regularity.”
 This ad talks about the practicality of the “strong nickel watch”:

-This was what mattered most about watches at the time . . . accuracy and reliability from the engineering perspective, and materials such as gold or silver which is what matters from the fine jewelry perspective.
+This was what mattered most about watches at the time . . . accuracy and reliability from the engineering perspective, and materials such as gold or silver which is what confers value from the fine jewellery perspective.

 However, as consumer preferences evolved, after accuracy and reliability were taken for granted, watchmakers recognized the importance of connecting with their audience on a different level.
 Contemporary watch advertising has moved beyond the mere display of materials and specifications to convey a compelling narrative and emotional resonance.
 Brands now seek to tell a story, creating an immersive experience for consumers.